taksaru/Game-Guides/BOTW/12 - Akkala1.md

   * Side Quest: A Shady Customer
     * Warp to Zuna Kai at night to find Kilton in other eye
     * Take picture of Kilton for Side Quest and return to Katosa Aug Shrine to finish
-* Korok 452: Race to SW
+* Korok 455: Race to SW
-* Korok 453: Pinwheel shooting to SE
+* Korok 456: Pinwheel shooting to SE
-* Stalnox to SW (18/40)
+* Stalnox to SW (19/40)

 ![Akkala6](images/Akkala6.PNG)

-* Korok 454: Rock Pattern to S
+* Korok 457: Rock Pattern to S
-* Korok 455: Flower path around bridge to S
+* Korok 458: Flower trial around bridge to S
 * Side Quest: From the Ground Up
   * Place Travel Medallion in Town for future convenience
   * Speak to Hudson